ibp001/Digital-Guitar-Tuner-Project/README.md

 **Full DAMNED Code.py**  -  The original application code that can be modified for custom applications

-**Tuner.py**  -  The finished code for my application and is the main code to run
+**Tuner.py**  -  The finished code for my application and the main code to run (would be renamed "code.py" when uploaded onto feather m4)

 **README.md**  -  This file